openziti-test-kitchen/go-http/README.md

 This project provides examples of how to use the Ziti GoLang SDK to both host and consume HTTP services over an [OpenZiti overlay network](https://github.com/openziti/ziti).
-The Ziti SDK provides `ZitiTransport` which implements `http.Transport` and `http.RountTripper` to intercept socket requests and instead provide `edge.Conn` instances which stand in as `net.Conn` interface implementors.
-This allows most GoLang HTTP clients and server libraries/framework to seamlessly work over an OpenZiti network.
+The Ziti SDK provides `ZitiTransport` which implements `http.Transport` and `edge.Conn` instances which can be used as `net.Listener` instances.

 Links to the different projects and their example OpenZiti integrations can be found below.